|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 Record Management System.
 A simple record-oriented database that enables an IMlet or MIDlet to persistently store information and retrieve it later.
 MIDlets can also use the RMS to share data.

-Secure Digital cards.
-A non-volatile memory card format for use in portable devices, such as mobile phones and digital cameras, and embedded systems.
+Secure Digital card.
+A nonvolatile memory card format for use in portable devices, such as cell phones and digital cameras, and embedded systems.
 SD cards come in three different sizes, with several storage capacities and speeds.

 Subscriber Identity Module.
 An integrated circuit embedded into a removable SIM card that securely stores the International Mobile Subscriber Identity (IMSI) and the related key used to identify and authenticate subscribers on mobile and embedded devices.